 Now, if you still have debt by the time you reach the million dollar mark, obviously that is going to reduce your net worth by that amount, but there’s no need to get that technical yet (hopefully, you’ll be debt free, anyway).

 The calculator is super easy to use and super insightful.
-Simply plug your numbers in to see where you stand.
+Simply plug your numbers in to see where you might be.

-Not only will the calculator tell you when you hit the million dollar mark, it will also tell you the total amount you will have after so many years of saving (which is really the point).
+Not only will the calculator tell you when you hit the million dollar mark, it will also tell you the total amount you’ll have after so many years of saving (which is really the point).

 Become a millionaire in 15 years